Mfantsipim School

-Mfantsipim School is an all-boys boarding secondary school in Cape Coast, Ghana, established by the Methodist Church in 1876 to foster intellectual, moral, and spiritual growth in the then Gold Coast.
-Its founding name was Wesleyan High School and the first headmaster was James Picot, a French scholar, who was only 18 years old on his appointment.
+Mfantsipim School is an all-boys day and boarding secondary school in Cape Coast, Ghana, established by the Methodist Church in 1876 to foster intellectual, moral, and spiritual growth in the then Gold Coast.
+Its founding name was Wesleyan High School, and the first headmaster was James Picot, a French scholar, who was only 17 years old on his appointment.

-Mfantsipim is nicknamed The School because it gave birth to other prominent schools such as Prempeh College.
+Mfantsipim is nicknamed The School because it is recognised as the first and oldest senior high school in Gold Coast (Ghana) and it gave birth to other prominent schools such as Prempeh College.

 History

-The idea of establishing a collegiate school to raise educational standards in the Gold Coast was first mooted in 1865 but was not realized until 1876 when the Wesleyan High School was established in Cape Coast with donations from local businessmen and the support of the Methodist Missionary Society in London.
+The idea of establishing a collegiate school to raise educational standards in the [(central region) |Gold Coast] was first mooted in 1865 but was not realized until 1876 when the Wesleyan High School was established in Cape Coast with donations from local businessmen and the support of the Methodist Missionary Society in London.
 The school was originally intended to be situated in Accra, owing to a decision by the British Government to move the capital of the Gold Coast from Cape Coast to Accra by 1870.
 However, due to local agitation and the urgency to implement the idea, it was finally established in Cape Coast, although there were initial plans to later move it to Accra, a relocation that never happened.

 On 3 April 1876, the school was established as Wesleyan High School.

 Foundation and Early Development

 Mfantsipim School was established in 1876 as Wesleyan High School in Cape Coast, primarily to train teachers with an initial enrollment of 17 pupils.
 The idea of establishing a collegiate school in the Gold Coast dates back to 1865, but it took eleven years to realize this vision.
 The school's location was chosen amidst local agitation and the urgent need to start the institution, despite initial plans to establish it in Accra.

-The first headmaster was James Picot, a young French scholar, who was only 18 years old at his appointment.
+The first headmaster was James Picot, a young French scholar, who was only 17 years old at his appointment.
 Despite his youth and relatively limited experience, Picot played a crucial role in the school's early days.

 Name change and evolution

 In 1905 a graduate of the school, John Mensah Sarbah, founded a rival school named Mfantsipim; the name derives from "Mfantsefo-apem", literally meaning "thousands of Fantes" but actually meaning "the gathering of hosts of scholars for change" originally by the Fantes.
 In July of the same year, the two schools were merged under the supervision of the Methodist Church, keeping the name Mfantsipim.

-On 9 March 2000, the former headmaster of Mfantsipim, O. K. Monney, died after having suffered from cancer for some time.